 Let’s Remember The Good Times…

 When you see a “to be continued” they mean, to be continued.
 In the next issue, the plot is following what just happened.
-The 90s were such a good time for comics.
+The 90s was such a good time for comics.
 If anything, the height of the comic book era was the 90s.
-And, Kitty Kyle brings that to the surface.
+And Kitty Kyle brings that to the surface.

 Hands Down The Height Of Comic Books

 Now, we don’t need to judge this whatsoever — but, since it is a newish comic, we will give a verdict.
 If you have not figured it out already, it’s a flawless graphic novel full of great 90s Kitty Kyle.
 Something we would advise anyone to read if you love Catwoman as much as we do.
 Throughout these thirteen issues, we got insight into how Selina Kyle began and how she intended to look.
 How her facial features were designed to look and how her personality was assumed to come off to readers.
 There is definitely a lot you pick up on from the DC universe from both Catwoman and Batman, even Bane, at times.